 Nearly every above-ground pool will be less expensive than an in-ground pool.
-In-ground pools typically cost from $37,000 to $67,000.
+In-ground pools typically cost between $37,000 and $67,000.
 Even at the lower end of the range, an in-ground swimming pool will be 25 to 30 times more expensive than an 18-foot round rigid steel wall pool ($1,300 to $1,400).

 Maintenance and Repair

 Above-ground pools are moderately easy to maintain as long as you keep up on the maintenance schedule.
 Simple problems that are ignored can quickly develop into complicated problems.

 Keep the pool walls and frame clean with a mild soap solution, and never use abrasives.
 Some metal parts may require a regular wax coating to prevent corrosion.
 Tiny holes and slits are easy to repair with a patch kit, and some above-ground pools may come with a starter patch kit.
 Attend to holes and slits immediately.
 If they enlarge, they may become too big to repair by yourself.

 As with in-ground pools, above-ground pools' water must be treated and filtered with an electrically operated filter/skimmer system.

 Above-Ground Pool Designs

 Rigid wall pools are the sturdiest and most permanent type of above-ground pools.
 The walls are all metal.
 Owners of rigid wall pools usually expect to own their pools for many years.
 Some owners even install the pools partially in-ground or build decks to meet the height of the pool's rim.
 Rigid steel wall pools have a greater water capacity and can be filled higher than other types of pools.